WyldWanderer/twitter-retweet-bot.py/README.md

 delivering value to our followers.

 I stick to a list of 6 people retweeted hourly so as not to overwhelm, the only thing missing is however you want to host the bot itself.
-If you want to use this bot but don't have a way to host, let me know and I can host the bot for you for $1/month.
+If you want to use this bot but don't have a way to host, let me know and I can walk you through how I set up mine.

 Hope this is helpful too you and let me know if you have suggestions or questions!
 Wyld Wanderer